allo-protocol/allo-v2/generated-docs/contracts/core/Anchor.md

 error CALL_FAILED()
 ```

-*Error when the call to the target address fails*
+Throws when the call to the target address fails

 ### UNAUTHORIZED